 Life was not easy for a German artist in the post-war period.
 The war naturally depressed the market for art, but Cosman was fortunate in having a remarkable talent for drawing.
 In London, newspapers and magazines had not yet moved over irrevocably to photography in place of drawing.
 Illustrations were still created by artists because it was understood that ‘Good drawing always goes beyond appearances’ (Philip Rawson, Seeing Through Drawing, 1979).
 In 1946, Cosman began making drawings of musicians for the BBC’s Radio Times magazine.
 In 1947, she went to draw at the first Edinburgh Festival, meeting her future husband, the Austrian musician Hans Keller.
 Their very happy life together brought her remarkable opportunities, drawing so many of the greatest figures of the London musical stage.

 The main arena in which Cosman’s work was shown was the world of music and its publications, including a number of important books by her husband Keller which she illustrated.
-Late in life, she was recognised by exhibitions in her home town of Düsseldorf (1988), and her birthplace, Gotha (2014).
+Late in life, she was recognised by exhibitions in her home town of Düsseldorf (1988, 2015 and 2021), and her birthplace, Gotha (2014).
 Her work is in many public collections, including the British Museum, the Royal College of Music Museum, the National Portrait Gallery, the Ashmolean Museum and the Hunterian Museum.